 A daylight disk is defined as an aerial object seen at a distance during the daytime that does not appear to correspond with any known natural or artificial phenomenon.

 A radar-visual UFO is defined as a UFO tracked on radar and simultaneously seen visually at the same location.

 Close encounters is the designation of three of the six categories of unidentified flying object in the classification scheme devised by Hynek.
-A close encounter of the first kind (CEI) is any UFO reported to have been within about 500 feet of the witness.
+A close encounter of the first kind (CEI) is any UFO reported to have been within about 500 ft of the witness.
 A close encounter of the second kind (CEII) is a UFO that leaves markings on the ground, causes burns or paralysis, frightens animals, or interferes with engines or TV or radio reception.
 A close encounter of the third kind (CEIII) includes a purported sighting of the occupants of a UFO.
 To these categories, ufologists have added two others.
-A close encounter of the fourth kind (CEIV) is one in which a person reports having been abducted (see alien abduction).
+A close encounter of the fourth kind (CEIV) is one in which a person reports having been abducted.
 A close encounter of the fifth kind (CEV) is one in which it is claimed that communication takes place between a human and an alien.

 1. Hynek, J. Allen.
 "Unusual Aerial Phenomena," Journal of the Optical Society of America, 43, no. 4, 311-314 (April 1953).